 Is your home over-furnished?
 Crowded?
 Is traffic flow inhibited in any way?
 Ostracize excess furniture to a storage facility, and not into the garage or basement.
 Just because you don't consider these spaces important, other people will.
 Your rooms may appear larger and certainly more inviting.
 And think minimal when it comes to decor pieces.
 Stow away your family photo collection, trophies and the like.
 To avoid offending anyone, remove the giant stuffed marlin from over the fireplace.
 And by all means, put away the genuine bear rug.
 It's called de-personalizing and de-cluttering.
 Oh, and have a chimney sweep in to clean your chimney and fireplace.

 Dogs, on the other hand, present other challenges.
-Obviously, if they're defensive and/or aggressive, you'll have to either be home for the showings to handle Rover or leave him with a friend or a kennel.
+Obviously, if they're defensive and/or aggressive, you'll have to either be home for the showings to handle it or leave him with a friend or a kennel.
 Small dogs can be a problem too, if for no other reason than being irritatingly noisy.
 And please - clean up after them frequently.
 Stepping on a pile of sh*t will definitely not improve the chances of getting an offer, let alone increase home market value.
 Also, since many people have animal allergies, as soon as they recognize unfriendly terrain, they'll head for the door in a flash.
+Ideally, dogs are not home during the selling process.

-Prior to a scheduled showing appointment, or at least when the agent and his or her buyers arrive at your door, to provide them with some privacy, it's good practice to vacate your home.
+Prior to a scheduled showing appointment, or at least when the agent and their buyers arrive at your door, to provide them with some privacy, it's good practice to go out during showings.
 If you're in their face, they may be uncomfortable expressing their opinions or possible objections until after they've left your property.
-This precludes the agent addressing their concerns while actually in the house where any issues could more effectively be resolved.
+This prevents their agent from addressing their concerns while actually in the house where any issues could more effectively be resolved.
 You want them to feel at home and not like they're invading your privacy.
 The more comfortable they feel, the higher the perceived home market value.

 Before leaving, during a cold winter, make sure the furnace is not in off-set mode to a lower